Babygirls123/CEG3006/README.md

 This transforms V2P from a **static warning system into a context-aware adaptive communication protocol**, allowing safer operation while maintaining network efficiency.

 ---
+#Literature Research

+Vehicle-to-Pedestrian (V2P) safety has been widely studied as a way to protect vulnerable road users (VRUs) by broadcasting a vehicle’s state (e.g., position, speed, heading) and estimating collision risk on the receiving side.
+However, surveys highlight that practical V2P performance depends heavily on latency, reliability, positioning uncertainty, and scenario context, and that “one-size-fits-all” thresholds (e.g., a fixed TTC cut-off) may not generalize well across different pre-crash situations and environmental conditions (Sewalkar & Seitz, 2019).
+Beyond application logic, V2P also must remain network-feasible: raising beacon/message rates everywhere can increase channel load, collisions, and packet loss, which undermines safety messaging precisely when density is high.

+On the standardization side, ETSI’s VRU awareness work defines a VRU awareness basic service and associated message concepts (e.g., VAM) that structure how VRU-related information can be communicated, including considerations around dissemination and redundancy mitigation (ETSI TS 103 300-3).
+At the access/network layer, ITS-G5 specifications incorporate Decentralized Congestion Control (DCC) concepts to manage channel congestion and maintain acceptable performance under load (ETSI EN 303 797).
+ETSI technical reports further analyze congestion-control behavior and potential improvements, reinforcing that congestion management is a first-class design constraint for safety communications (ETSI TR 104 073).

+Building on this, AViRS-V2P contributes a protocol-level adaptation layer that couples (i) visibility-aware risk scaling (via a Visibility Index derived from light/rain/fog proxies) with (ii) adaptive TTC thresholds and adaptive broadcast rates, while (iii) applying a DCC-style backoff when the channel is busy.
+This targets earlier warning under poor visibility without “always-on high-rate” transmissions that can degrade overall network reliability.

 # 1 System Architecture